-for-profit corp certification the signed by the i Pursuant to Article 2.45, Texas Business Corporation Act, state agencies may not contract with a for-profit corporation that is delinquent in making state franchise tax payments.
-The following certification that the corporation entering this contract is current in its franchise taxes must be signed by the individual on Form 203, Corporate Board of Directors Resolution, to sign the contract for the corporation. following indic ed authorized representative of the corporation contracting herein certifies that the cated statement is true and correct and that the undersigned understands making ant is a material breach of contract and is grounds for contract cancellation.
-Indicate the ce ertification that applies to your corporation: The Corporation is a for-profit corporation and certifies that it is not delinquent in its franchise tax payments to the State of Texas.
+Pursuant to Article 2.45, Texas Business Corporation Act, state agencies may not contract with a for-profit corporation that is delinquent in making state franchise tax payments.
+The following certification that the corporation entering this contract is current in its franchise taxes must be signed by the individual on Form 203, Corporate Board of Directors Resolution, to sign the contract for the corporation. following indic false statemer ed authorized representative of the corporation contracting herein certifies that the cated statement is true and correct and that the undersigned understands making a not is a material breach of contract and is grounds for contract cancellation.
+Extification that applies to your corporation: The Corporation is a for-profit corporation and certifies that it is not delinquent in its franchise tax payments to the State of Texas.
 The Corporation is a non-profit corporation or is otherwise not subject to payment of franchise taxes to the State of Texas.
 Signature Date